Home » Travel Stories » Newfoundland & Labrador » Whale Watching in Newfoundland

 Cape Spear rewards early starts.

-If you want the mood, the softer light, and the feeling of standing right at the edge of North America, arriving about 45 minutes before sunrise is worth it.
+If you want the mood, softer light, and the feeling of standing at the eastern edge of North America, arriving about 45 minutes before sunrise is worth it.
 Even when no whale appears right away, Cape Spear gives you something else that matters: perspective.
-It reminds you how small you are, and how much of this experience depends on patience rather than control.

 Are Boat Tours or Shore Viewing Better in Newfoundland?